ramorel/ramorel.github.io/_pages/dissertation_3.md

----
-layout: archive
-title: 'Dissertation Study 3'
-permalink: /dissertation_3/
-author_profile: true
----

 Using a difference-in-differences framework to analyze to role of group threat in social movement mobilization
 ================

-One study of my dissertation analyzes the causal impact of changing demographics within a school on student participation in boycotts of annual standardized tests.
+One study of my dissertation analyzes the causal impact of changing demographics within a school on student participatoin in boycotts of annual standardized tests.
 Based on research in social movements theory and educational policy, I hypothesize that when schools see increases in the share of students of color, students are more likely to participating in testing boycotts.
 This is called *group threat*.
-Basically, it predicts that members of majority groups will mobilize for collective action when they are exposed to more members of minority groups.
+Basically, it predicts that members of majority groups will mobilize to take collective action when they are exposed to more members of minority groups.

 My case is the opt-out movement–a coalition of parents and educators who